A Prayer for a Messy Home

 Cracks lined with weeds.
 Untrimmed hedges.
 A half-mowed lawn.
 Plastic children’s toys abandoned to bleach in the sun in that tacky way I swore I’d never let happen in my yard.

-And if you did brave the front door, what would you greet you in the entry as you wiped your sandals on the mat?
+And if you did brave the front door, what would greet you in the entry as you wiped your feet on the mat?

 And me, standing sheepishly to the side, always apologizing for what’s undone.

 …but only say the word and my soul shall be healed.